harshadk13/Data_Warehouses/README.md

 Loading involves inserting transformed data into the target Data Warehouse or data repository.
 This phase ensures data is stored in a structured format optimized for querying and analysis.

 ### Key Considerations
-- **Loading Strategies:** Choose between bulk load, incremental load, or real-time streaming based on data volume and freshness requirements.
+- **Loading Strategies:** Choose between bulk load, incremental load, or real time streaming based on data volume and freshness requirements.
 - **Data Integrity:** Ensure consistency and referential integrity during insertion into the warehouse.
 - **Performance:** Optimize loading processes to minimize downtime and maximize efficiency.